kurraripa/arcadia_web_site/README.md

 # arcadia_web_site
-Web site made as a final degree project (still working in it)
+Example of web site made as my final vocational training project (still working in it).